JeffersonLab/JANA2/docs/index.md

 run on a laptop for local code development, but to also be highly efficent when deploying to large computing sites like [NERSC](http://www.nersc.gov/){:target="_blank"}.

-JANA is currently undergoing a complete rewrite.
-The new version will be JANA 2.
-The code is not quite ready for actual use yet, but you are free to browse around to see how progress is going.
+JANA has undergone a large rewrite with the newer version dubbed JANA2.
+The code is now available for use and you are free to browse around.
 The project is [hosted on GitHub](https://github.com/JeffersonLab/JANA2)

 ```